k1jst/newsm-policy/diversity.md

    - Making its collections and services available to the full range of audiences, respecting their diversity;
    - Recruiting and developing a diverse staff at all levels;
    - Acting in accordance with the legislation and codes of practice which relate to the diversity and equality of its audiences and staff; and
-   - Taking account of the views of its audiences and staff to develop and implement diversity and equality as part ofand procedures which will help it achieve its objectives.
+   - Taking account of the views of its audiences and staff to develop and implement diversity and equality as part of future programs
    - Race, Color, Religion, Ancestral Origin, Sex, Disability, Age, Sexual Orientation, or Gender Identity or Expression 1.